 3 days in Milan is a good amount of time to see one of the most interesting cities in Italy.
 Milan is full of incredible cultural sights and if you’re a sports fan, you can check out one of the most famous stadiums in the world.

-This Milan itinerary will let you know the places you should visit and where to stay, during a visit to the city.
+This perfect Milan itinerary will let you know the places you should visit and where to stay, during a visit to this incredible city.

 Italy is a big country with a lot of fascinating places to check out but Milan has to be on your list because of its history and cultural heritage.
 Even if you visit Milan in 3 days, it’s better than nothing!